db3108/michi-c2/doc/manual.rst

 *cputime*
     This is a command used by the gogui tool gogui-twogtp.
-    It returns a time in second, whose origin is undefined.
+    It returns a time in seconds, whose origin is unspecified.

 *debug <subcmd>*
     This command is only used for debugging purpose and regression testing.